c6o/docs/content/tutorials/desktop-app.md

 ### Add your Configuration

 Click on the tray icon again and select Configurations -> + Add Configuration.
 Select your cluster's kubeconfig file.
+If your kubeconfig is not selectable in the file chooser dialog try changing the dialog option to "show all files".

 ### Add a Workspace